• HOME

 • A GUIDE TO FAMILY DYNAMICS •

-So how should parents DISTRIBUTE their precious LOVE for the best results in their children’s behavior?
+So how should parents distribute their LOVE to see the best results in their children’s behavior?

-The author’s nearly 50 years of research shows that insufficiency of PARENTAL LOVE or Disfavored status compared with a next-born sibling continues into adult life.
-It is the reason behind the polarity we see in the personalities and behavior of next-born siblings, as well as most psychological and social problems such as mental illness, substance abuse and criminality.
+The author’s 50 years of research and experience shows that insufficiency of parental LOVE or Disfavored status in comparison with a Favored next-born sibling continues into adult life and is the reason behind the polarity we see in the personalities and behavior of all first and second-born siblings.

-*To read more, see the four phases of DOLIF THEORY.
+*To read more, see the four phases of SLIP psychology.

-*Also refer to the Blogs for real-life case studies of treatment and solutions using the DOLIF method.
+*Also refer to the Blogs for real-life case studies using SLIP psychology.

 ABOUT VERA RABIE, DOCTOR OF PSYCHOLOGY